openshift/jenkins-openshift-login-plugin/README.md

 A quick reminder on OpenShift identity providers: if, for example, the default OpenShift identity provider `Allow All` is used, you can provide any non-empty string as the password for any valid user for the OpenShift project Jenkins is running in.
 Otherwise, if `Allow All` is not used as the identity provider, then valid credentials stored with your identity provider must be provided.

+### Browser access

+When attempting to log into the Jenkins console when this plugin controls Jenkins authentication, you'll first see a prompt with both Jenkins and OpenShift icons, explaining that you can proceed to log into Jenkins with your OpenShift credentials.
+You will then be redirected to an OpenShift login page, where you provide those credentials.
+Once the credentials as provided, you will then be asked about allowing the associated service account the ability to check access for you.
+If you allow this, the authentication process will occur within the OpenShift master, and if successful, you will be logged into Jenkins and redirected to the URL you originally supplied in the browser..

+#### Specifics on the redirect flow during browser login

+On the OAuth redirect flow during login from a browser, the construction of the redirect URL back to Jenkins when authentication is successful examines the following elements in this order:

+* first the `from` query parameter of the initial login URL is examined to see if it is a valid URL
+* second the `referer` header of the initial login URL is examined to see if it is a valid URL
+* lastly, the root URL for the Jenkins instance is used; if you have explicitly configured a root URL for your Jenkins server, then you must ensure that URL has been added to the OAuth list of allowed redirect URLs on the service account used for authenticating users

+### Non-browser access

 For non-browser, direct HTTP or HTTPS access to Jenkins when the plugin manages authentication, a HTTP bearer token authentication header must be supplied with an OpenShift token which has sufficient permissions to access the project that Jenkins is running in.
 A suggested token to use is a token associated with the service account for the project Jenkins in running in.
 If you started
 Jenkins using the example [jenkins-ephemeral](https://github.com/openshift/origin/blob/master/examples/jenkins/jenkins-ephemeral-template.json) or [jenkins-persistent](https://github.com/openshift/origin/blob/master/examples/jenkins/jenkins-persistent-template.json) templates, the commands to display the token are:

     ```
     $ oc describe serviceaccount jenkins
     $ oc describe secret <serviceaccount secret name>
     ```

+### OpenShift role to Jenkins permission mapping

 Once authenticated, OpenShift roles determine which Jenkins permissions you have.
 Any user with the OpenShift `admin` role for the OpenShift project Jenkins is running in will have the same permissions as those assigned to an administrative user within Jenkins.
 Users with the `edit` or `view` roles for the OpenShift project Jenkins is running in will have progressively reduced permissions within Jenkins.